-Objective: to enable participants to evaluate labour force participation statistics and better manipulate elementary quantitative data first discussed in Module 4.
+Objective: to enable participants to evaluate labour force participation data and better manipulate elementary quantitative data first discussed in Module 4.

-Using the following breakdown of the population - which is based on simplified fictional numbers to make calculations easier - participants should calculate the total labour force, labour force participation rates, total employment, and unemployment rates.
+Using the breakdown of the population depicted in Table 3, which is based on simplified fictional numbers to make calculations easier, the participants should calculate the total labour force, labour force participation rates, total employment, and unemployment rates.
 Alternatively, actual labour force statistics from a country in Asia or the Pacific could be used for the exercise, but these ignore third gender persons.